-No matter how many mentors and advisors you have, when you set up a small business, there’s a lot riding on your shoulders.
-Sometimes, the pressure of having to do everything yourself can result in mistakes.
-Often, these mistakes jeopardise your business’s success.
-Keep yourself on the right track by ensuring that you stay away from these bad business decisions.
+There’s a lot riding on your shoulders when you set up a small business.
+Sometimes, the pressure of having to do everything yourself can result in mistakes, jeopardising your success.
+Keep yourself on the right track by staying away from these bad business decisions.

-- When you see an opportunity for greater sales or higher business income, you are likely to want to prepare for it.
+- When you see an opportunity for greater sales or higher business income, you will want to grab it.
 One way to do this is by hiring quickly.
-But, it is important for you to be cautious and evaluate a prospective employee’s skill set before you hire.
+But, be cautious and evaluate a prospective employee’s skill set before you hire.

-This involves assigning him a project using software like Photoshop and Corel Draw.
-He then assesses the designer’s skill before offering him a salary that matches the industry average.
+- For example, the owner of a small digital media agency tests graphic designer’s creativity before hiring them.
+This involves assigning them a project using software like Photoshop and Corel Draw.
+The owner assesses the designer’s skill before offering him a salary that matches the industry average.

-- Sometimes, you may want to offer higher-than-average salaries.
-This can be to attract new staff members quickly or to draw talented employees to your firm.
-In this case, you must ensure that these salaries do not increase your fixed expenses to the degree that managing cash flow becomes difficult, else, you can take a business loan to help with the same.
+- Sometimes, you may want to offer higher-than-average salaries to attract new talent to your firm.
+Ensure that these salaries do not increase your fixed expenses to the degree that managing cash flow becomes difficult, else, you can take a business loan.

-- Do not base your decision to buy costly machinery or equipment without comparing current sales with expected sales.
+- Avoid buying costly machinery or equipment without comparing current sales with expected sales.
 It is better to make expensive purchases at the right time, or this will cost your business more than it benefits it.

-- For example, a bakery will not need several commercial ovens at the time of launch.
+- For example, a bakery will not need many commercial ovens at its launch.
 But, it should account for more ovens in the space that it rents.
 This makes it easier for the bakery to buy more ovens when sales shoot up and demand increases.

-- Also, ensure that your sales trends are not only based on seasonal factors.
+- Also, ensure that your sales trends are not based only on seasonal factors.
 A bakery, for example, is likely to sell more cakes and puddings during Christmas.
-Rather than purchasing more equipment, it can hire a second shift of workers to take advantage of such an opportunity.
-This will also help your business’ cash from being stuck in unused equipment in the long run.
+Instead of purchasing more equipment, it can hire people to work a second shift to take advantage of the opportunity.
+This will also prevent your business’ cash from being stuck in unused equipment in the long run.

 Paying more for the office than the equipment or vice versa:

-- Structuring your business’ priorities is important when it comes to choosing between what to invest more in—your office or your equipment.
-Don’t make this decision blindly!
-Factor in the nature of your business before you decide.
+- Structuring your business’ priorities is important when choosing between what to invest more in—your office or your equipment.
+Don’t make this decision without factoring in the nature of your business.

 - A digital media company needs a comfortable office that creates the right work atmosphere for its employees.
 Apart from a well-equipped room for meetings with clients, it also needs décor that will create a lasting impression.
 But, when it comes to equipment, it needs sophisticated desktop computers only for its designers.
 It can provide ordinary laptops to other members of the staff.